SignalProducer

 A

-which can be used to interrupt the work associated with the signal and immediately send aninterrupted
+Disposablewhich can be used to interrupt the work associated with the signal and immediately send aninterruptedevent. -

 Create a Signal from the producer, then add an observer to the

-, which will invoke the given callback whenvalue
+Signal, which will invoke the given callback whenvalueorfailedevents are received.Declaration

 Swift